 It would be virtually impossible to visit Vietnam without trying their beloved national cuisine – fish sauce (“nước mắm” in Vietnamese).
 Most Vietnamese dishes include fish sauce in some way – whether it’s on the side for dipping, used in a sauce or marinade, or added at the end for a little extra salty flavor.

 There are two regions in Vietnam that are famous for fish sauce – one of those is Phu Quoc.
-The fish sauce that is produced on the island is exported worldwide and you’ll be lucky enough to take a tour of one of the factories here to see exactly how it’s made, fermented, and bottled.
-Khai Hoan, Phung Hung, and Hung Thanh are 3 popular factories on the island to tour.
+The fish sauce produced on the island is exported worldwide.
+You’ll be lucky enough to take a tour of one of the factories here to see exactly how it’s made, fermented, and bottled.
+Khai Hoan, Phung Hung, and Hung Thanh are three popular factories on the island to tour.